Cabbage-etti A great recipe for those who want spaghetti, but not the guilt of noodles.

 Here is one of my first recipes, it is featured in the April Rolling Strong Newsletter.

-This recipe was a result of my wanting a healthier alternative to pasta, that was simple and easy to fix on the truck.
-From start to finish I can have this meal prepared and cooked in less than 30 minutes.
+This recipe was a result of me wanting a healthier alternative to pasta that was simple and easy to fix on the truck.
+From start to finish, I can have this meal prepared and cooked in less than 30 minutes.
 The Cabbage noodles also work well in almost any other dish where Pasta is an ingredient.

 -2 teaspoons of olive oil.